strapi/nextjs-corporate-starter/README.md

   yarn setup
 ```

-3. Next set up your `.env` file.
+3. Next, navigate to your `/backend` directory and set up your `.env` file.
 You can use the `.env.example` file as reference:

 ```bash
 HOST=localhost